 Reference collection includes encyclopedias, dictionaries, atlases, handbooks, and specialized indexes covering all subjects.

-Periodical Collection: Current issues of popular magazines and newspapers are in the Reading Lounge but are not available to be checked out.
+Periodical Collection: Current issues of magazines and newspapers are in the Reading Lounge but are not available to be checked out.

 Online periodical databases and other resources are available through VIVA, a consortium of academic libraries in Virginia to which DSLCC belongs.
 VIVA provides almost 200 databases, many of which have full-text articles available, and approximately 800,000 electronic resources for the academic community.
 Registered students and staff can also access the materials off-campus via this link.

-Computers with high speed Internet access are available free-of-charge and are located throughout the Library and in the Library’s Computer Lab.
-Wireless Internet connection is available in the Library and patrons are encouraged to bring their personal laptops.
+Student computers with high speed Internet access are available to use free-of-charge and are located throughout the Library and in the Library’s computer lab.
+There are also three computers available for community patrons.